matteoventali/EzParking/Student_doc.md

 ### DESCRIPTION:
 Core backend microservice managing parking spots, availability, and reservation logic.
+Handles the inventory of parking spots and the logic for booking them.
+It ensures no double bookings occur and serves search requests.

 ### USER STORIES:
 - As a driver I want a map in the homepage that displays all the available parking spots so that I can precisely choose the parking spot position.